hblee12294/seainfo6150/assignments/week-3.md

 ```

 2. Copy and paste text into App.js
-Copy and paste the news article from <a href="./week-3-article.md">assignments/week-3-article.md</a> into App.js as shown in class.
+Copy and paste the news article from <a href="./week-3-article.md">assignments/week-3-article.md</a> into App.js as shown in <a href="./week-3-paste-screenshot.png">this screenshot</a>.

 3. Start the webapp
 ```